Trend Expedition: Tokyo

 Coffee houses all across Tokyo are utilizing parfait, ice cream, matcha, red beans and jellies to add visual and textural components to their drinks.
 While these elements add very little in taste, they can’t help enhancing one’s photographs.
 The cafes are also generous with the photographable content they do provide, posting displays of your drink options throughout the space to ensure that your time in line does not limit the potential for capturing your experience.

-Trend 4: Waiting is Vital to the Experience
+Waiting is Vital to the Experience

 Another fascinating discovery we made during our trip was that the line—yes, standing in line—has shifted from an annoyance to a vital part of the experience.
 A line is no longer or something that has to be suffered through.

-For example, let’s look at the trendy dessert spot, Ice Monster.
+Let’s look at the trendy dessert spot, Ice Monster.
 Despite specializing in shaved ice—typically a late-afternoon, late-night treat—people began lining up mid-morning, before the shop had even opened!
 We could actually feel the excitement build the longer people were held in queue.
 And that buildup was not for naught.
 Once inside, customers could choose from a refreshing array of options that they seemed as excited to photograph as they were to consume.

 Our experience at Ice Monster illustrates the shift that we feel is underway in the food-and-beverage space.
 Dessert is no longer an activity dictated by the clock.
 Instead, a wait is becoming a desired part of the experience, something that fosters enthusiasm for the wonders—and memories—waiting within.